Hey! I’m Aziza

 Who am I?

-Over the past seven years, I’ve had the privilege of working in mental health, supporting adults and youth from all walks of life as they navigate life’s challenges.
-My experience spans a variety of community mental health settings across Alberta and British Columbia, where I’ve had the honour of witnessing the incredible resilience and strength people carry, even in their darkest moments.
+Over the past eight years, I’ve worked in mental health, supporting adults and youth across Alberta and British Columbia.
+My experience spans a variety of community settings, where I’ve witnessed the incredible resilience and strength people carry.

 Values that I bring to this work